goodpudding/caps/README.md

 Explain how to run tests for your application:

 \`\`\`bash

-# Run tests
+## Run tests

+npm test driver-handler
-npm test
+npm test vendor-handler
 \`\`\`

 ## Contributing